-Square foot gardening uses a 4×4 bed using a wooden board.
-Either a weed blocking fabric or cardboard and place it inside the wooden bed.
+Square foot beds are a 4×4 raised box using a wooden board.
+If you’re starting a new garden, either a weed blocking fabric or cardboard and place it inside the wooden bed.

 I prefer using cardboard as it deteriorates over time without leaving that horrible blank fabric that must be cleared out if you ever move locations.

 Fill the bed with about 6 inches depth of mix composted soil.

 Good soil is the best way to grow healthy plants.

 Mix one-third carbonized rice hull (CRH), one-third garden soil, and one-third compost.
 This has been nick-named Mel’s mix as it was invented by Mel.

 Check out my post on how to start a compost pile if you don’t already have one.

 An alternative to carbonized rice hull is peat moss.